mrchapp/weblogic-docker/weblogic12c-zip/README.md

 You can use the WebLogic Maven Plugin or the WLST (WebLogic Scripting Tool) to deploy applications to the remote servers running on Docker containers.

 ## Dockerfile Source
 All source is on the [weblogic-docker GitHub repository](https://github.com/weblogic-community/weblogic-docker).

 If you find any issues, please report through the [GitHub Issues page](https://github.com/weblogic-community/weblogic-docker/issues).

+## License
+To download and run WebLogic 12c ZIP Distribution regardless of inside or outside a Docker container, you must agree and accept the [OTN Free Developer License Terms](http://www.oracle.com/technetwork/licenses/wls-dev-license-1703567.html).

+For the scripts and files hosted in the GitHub [weblogic-docker](https://github.com/weblogic-community/weblogic-docker/) repository required to build the Docker image are, unless otherwise noted, released under the Common Development and Distribution License (CDDL) 1.0 and GNU Public License 2.0 licenses.